Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/Lesson4.md

 __*Implementation Notes:*__
 1. Your Subject class only needs to have:
-- A counter variable, initialized to 0, but modified with
+- A variable called `counter`, initialized to `0`, and modified with
 ```Swift
 @objc dynamic
 ```